GloriaLiu930/is310-coding-assignments/api-getting-data/README.md

 ## How to Use
 1. **Europeana API Key**: Before running, add your Europeana API key in the script under `europeana_api_key`.
    Here's how to get your API key:

    a.
 Visit the link: https://pro.europeana.eu/pages/get-api

    b.
 Sign up by using your @illinois.edu email address

    c.
 The Application or Project Name is IS310 Computing in the Humanities Course

    d.
 The website is either your .github.io website or our course website https://cultureasdata-uiuc.github.io/is310-fall-2024/

-Once you have applied, you should see your api key in your inbox in a few minutes.
+Once you have applied, you should see your API key in your inbox in a few minutes.

 2. **Run the Script**:
    ```bash